The test repository

 test-repo ├── custom │ └── ... ├── data │ └── ... ├── data-env │ ├── environment1 │ │ └── ... │ ├── environment2 │ │ └── ... │ └── ... ├── images │ └── ... ├── macros │ └── ... ├── scripts │ └── ... └── tests └── ...

-scripts directory.
-Inside each one of these dedicated directories, you can organize things is subdirectories, as required by your test automation project.
+tests directory.
+Inside each one of these dedicated directories, you can organize things in subdirectories, as required by your test automation project.

 Here’s a summary description of each one of the specialized directories:

 Stores test assets that don’t fit into any one particular category.

 Stores data files, in YAML or CSV format.
 Data files can store any type of test data or configuration data and can be referenced from test files using the $data syntax.